lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 ~~~~~~
 {: #Figure-Archi title='3GPP network architecture'}

-The Narrow Band Internet of Things (NB-IoT) architecture has a more complex structure.
+The Narrowband Internet of Things (NB-IoT) architecture has a more complex structure.
 It relies on different NGWs from different providers and can send data by different paths, each path with different characteristics such as bandwidths, acknowledgments, and layer two reliability and segmentation.

 {{Figure-Archi}} shows this architecture where the Network Gateway Cellular Internet of Things Serving Gateway Node (NGW-CSGN) optimizes co-locating entities in different paths.
-For example, a Dev using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a limited bandwidth transmission from few bytes/s to one thousand bytes/s only.
+For example, a Dev-UE using the path form by the Network Gateway Mobility Management Entity (NGW-MME), the NGW-CSGW, and Network Gateway Packet Data Node Gateway (NGW-PGW) may get a limited bandwidth transmission from few bytes/s to one thousand bytes/s only.

 Another node introduced in the NBIoT architecture is the Network Gateway Service Capability Exposure Function (NGW-SCEF),